Order-Level Materials (OLMs)

 The special ordering procedures are contained in GSAR clause 552.538-115 Special Ordering Procedures for the Acquisition of Order-Level Materials, which may be incorporated into contracts under OLM-authorized Schedules.
 This clause, along with a dedicated Special Item Number (SIN) for Order-Level Materials, allows ordering activities to include OLMs in Schedule orders.

-Under designated OLM Schedules, a contractor is authorized to quote OLMs only if the Order-Level Materials SIN is awarded under its contract.
+Under these designated OLM Schedules [PDF - 170 KB], a contractor is authorized to quote OLMs only if the Order-Level Materials SIN is awarded under its contract.
 Orders that include OLMs must be placed in accordance with the Special Ordering Procedures for the Acquisition of Order-Level Materials detailed in GSAR clause 552.238-115.
 It is important to remember:

 - Prices for OLMs are not established in the Schedule contract or BPA.

-- OLMs are established and acquired at the order level, and the ordering activity contracting officer is responsible for making the determination that prices for all OLMs are fair and reasonable.
+- OLMs are identified and acquired at the order level, and the ordering activity contracting officer is responsible for making the determination that prices for all OLMs are fair and reasonable.

 An OLM Ordering Guide is coming soon.